Write A Winning Board-Level Resume

 The following is a partial list of key value drivers you must weave into your Board-worthy resume.

 - What is your unique value offer as a Board candidate?

 - List committee and Board experience first.

-- History delivering value to shareholders and describe the improvement.
+- Include experience enhancing value to shareholders and describe the improvement in tangible terms.

-- Create a highlight section with high-stakes and top-level collaborations and results from strategic advisement.
+- Create a highlight section with high-stakes and important collaborations and results from strategic advisement.

-- Promote your industry expertise by referencing speaking engagements, community involvement, and mentions in publications.
+- Promote your industry expertise by listing speaking engagements, community involvement, and mentions in publications.

 - Speak to your experience driving company vision, shaping corporate identity, risk management, and protecting/strengthening company brand.

 - Delineate career progressions with concise strategic initiatives.